 - Some factory workers

-Compensation for asbestos related diseases
+Compensation for asbestos-related diseases

 Most conditions associated with asbestos exposure are considered industrial diseases.
 This may mean you can claim compensation from the employer that exposed you to asbestos in the workplace – even if they have since gone out of business.
 In some circumstances, it could also be possible to claim compensation even if your exposure was not at work; for example, if you came into contact with it through a family member or if you lived near a place that was known to use asbestos.

 Sometimes the effects of asbestos exposure are not known until it’s too late.
-If a relative has recently passed away due to an asbestos-related disease, it may still be possible to claim on behalf of their estate and for any surviving dependents.
+If a relative has recently passed away due to an asbestos-related disease, it may still be possible to claim on behalf of their estate and for any surviving dependants.

 Read about just a few of our successful asbestos claim cases: